Skip to main content

 It’s rare for a rental to include these services, but it’s not impossible either.
 For the most part, you will be responsible for these charges.
 While you may be part of the generation that is happy to cut the cable cord, reliable internet service is basically a necessity for most people these days.

 Depending where you live, there could be multiple providers and bundles to choose from.
 Hopefully, you can shop around to find the best deal.
 Watch out for data limits, which can get expensive if you routinely go over them.
-With the average cable TV well over $75 these days, you may want to opt for a streaming service or two instead.
-Try these TV apps for low-cost (or free) watching options.
+With the average cable TV well over $75 these days ($50 in Canada), you may want to opt for a streaming service or two instead.

 Renters Insurance